Project summary

 Background to research

 In type 1 diabetes, the immune system attacks and destroys insulin-making beta cells in the pancreas.
-Warning signs of the attack can begin long before someone develops symptoms of type 1 and is diagnosed.
-These signs can be detected with a simple blood test that looks for molecules in the blood called islet autoantibodies.
-Islet autoantibodies are used by the immune system to earmark beta cells for destruction. Â
+Warning signs of the attack can begin long before someone develops symptoms of type 1 diabetes and is diagnosed.

 Research aims

-- To keep in contact with people with autoantibodies, so it's easier for healthcare teams to keep an eye on them and catch the onset of type 1 diabetes as early as possibleÂ
+- To keep make it easier for healthcare professionals to monitor people with autoantibodies, to keep an eye on them and catch the onset of type 1 diabetes - and start them on insulin - as early as possible.
+This will help to prevent dangerous diabetic ketoacidosis at diagnosis.

-- To tell them about opportunities to get involved in research testing new treatments, called immunotherapies, that could prevent or delay type 1 diabetes Â
+- To tell people about opportunities to access immunotherapies, that could delay a type 1 diabetes diagnosis.

 Potential benefit to people with diabetes

-Dr Besser’s registry could help us to understand the care and support people at high risk of type 1 need, to give them a ‘softer landing’ into life with the condition.
-It could also help researchers recruit to clinical trials of immunotherapies, allowing them to test treatments faster and find the ones that work, giving us new ways to slow down the progression of type 1, or even prevent it entirely. Â
+Dr Besser’s registry could help us to understand the care and support people in the early stages of type 1 diabetes need before a diagnosis, to give them a ‘softer landing’ into life with the condition.
+It could also help researchers recruit to clinical trials of immunotherapies, allowing them to test treatments faster and find the ones that work, giving us new ways to slow down the progression of type 1, or even prevent it entirely.